Veterinarian with dog

 Clinical Pharmacology

-Meloxicam has nearly 100% bioavailability when administered orally with food.
+It has nearly 100% bioavailability when administered orally with food.
 The terminal elimination half-life after a single dose is estimated to be approximately 24 hrs (+/-30%) regardless of the route of administration.
 There is no evidence of statistically significant gender differences in drug pharmacokinetics.
-Drug bioavailability, the volume of distribution, and total systemic clearance remain constant up to 5 times the recommended dose for use in dogs.
+Drug bioavailability, the volume of distribution, and total systemic clearance remain constant, up to 5 times the recommended dose for use in dogs.
 However, there is evidence of enhanced drug accumulation and terminal elimination half-life prolongation when dogs are dosed for 45 days or longer.
 Peak drug concentrations can occur within about 7.5 hours after oral administration.
-Corresponding peak concentration is approximately 0.464 mcg/mL following a 0.2 mg/kg oral dose.
+The corresponding peak concentration is approximately 0.464 mcg/mL following a 0.2 mg/kg oral dose.
 The drug is 97% bound to canine plasma proteins.

 Effectiveness